 Appointments could be made over the telephone or face to face.
-The practice was open from Mondays, Tuesday and Friday 10am - 2pm, Wednesday and Thursday 8.30am - 5pm.
+The practice was open from Mondays to Thursday 9am-8pm and Friday 9am - 5pm.

 Patients had to pre-book appointments.
 Waiting times, delays and cancellations were minimal and managed appropriately.